MusicGenerator/mumble-ruby-pluginbot-docs/explain_the_config.rst

 * Type: string
 * Default: "Bottest"

 The channel the bot connects to.
-This is also the channel the bot tries to enter if you command it to "gotobed".
+This is also the channel the bot tries to enter if you command it to ``.gotobed``.